PSUmodeling/Cycles/docs/index.md

 #### `USE_REINITIALIZATION`

-Set to `1` if reintialization of soil CN pools are desired on a specific day of rotation year.
+Set to `1` if reinitialization of carbon, nitrogen or water variables are desired on a specific day of rotation year.
 A reinitialization file is required in this case.
 Set to `0` if reinitialization is not needed.